lsst-dm/dmtn-030/_docs-as-code.rst

 =====================

 The Science Pipelines documentation uses a *documentation-as-code* architecture.
-Documentation is stored and versioned in pipelines package repositories, and built by DM's standard continuous integration system with Sphinx_ into a static HTML site that is published to the web with `LSST the Docs <SQR-006>`_.
+Documentation is stored and versioned in pipelines package repositories, and built by DM's standard continuous integration system with Sphinx_ into a static HTML site that is published to the web with `LSST the Docs`_.
 This section outlines the basic technical design of the Science Pipelines documentation.

 .. _docs-in-packages: